Is it possible to put a Xojo-made application in the Mac App Store? The answer is simple: Absolutely.

-- You’ll need an Apple Developer Account, which costs $99 per year: https://developer.apple.com/
+- You’ll need an Apple Developer Account, which costs $99 per year.
+This account covers macOS and iOS apps.

-- You’ll need a Mac since you cannot run the other necessary tools or properly code sign your app on Windows or Linux.
+- You’ll need an actual Mac since you cannot run the other necessary tools or properly code sign your app with Apple’s certificates on Windows or Linux.

 - You have to provide a 1024×1024 pixel icon.

-- If your app is not free, you will want to verify the DRM receipt so that the cannot be copied an used anywhere.
+- If your app is not free, you will want to verify the DRM receipt so that the cannot be copied and used anywhere.

 - All apps submitted to the Mac App Store must be sandboxed.
 This means you have to set up the appropriate plist files that specify what entitlements you need.

-- You will have to create an installer using PackageMaker (part of Xcode).
+- You will have to create an installer using a tool such as Packages.

-- You will need to use the Application Loader app (also included with Xcode) to submit your app to Apple.
+- You will need to use the Application Loader app (included with Xcode) to submit your app to Apple.

 Xojo developer Sam Rowlands of Ohanaware has created software that can help make this process much simpler.
 The free Receipt Tester project can be used to verify the App Store receipt.
 And the App Wrapper utility can handle just about everything else.